chakra-ui/panda/website/pages/docs/concepts/hooks.md

 ### Remove a pattern

-Utils functions in the `config:resolved` hook, making it easy to apply transformations after all presets have been merged.
+Utils functions in the `config:resolved` hook, make it easy to apply transformations after all presets have been merged.

 ```ts